How to Transform Your House Into a Home

 Family photographs, purchased sculptures or paintings, the collection of shells your family gathered during last year’s beach trip – any of these are great examples of the types of objects you can display.
 Best of all, these pieces add an element to your home that makes it feel unique by highlighting your interests and what you find beautiful.
 While some families may find empty walls to be fairly soothing, artwork can add additional meaning to the architecture around you.

 If you hope to bring your rooms to life, make a short list of the things you adore and want to see every day.
 This list could come together to create the perfect gallery wall.
 From a collection of family portraits, framed trinkets, your favorite typography, children’s artwork, unique small mirrors, or framed foliage, a gallery wall is the best way to display your favorite items in a creative way.
 Need more inspiration?
-Check out our pinterest board on the subject!

 4) Create an Open Feel, Even If You Don’t Have an Open Floor Plan